Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/README.md

 ![image](https://github.com/Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/blob/main/img/stat.png)

 ## Acknowledgement
 We use the [3D UNet](https://github.com/wolny/pytorch-3dunet) as the training process for the segmentation model.
+You can use our provided networks to train your own models by only replacing the network in the 3D UNet platform.